How many times can you use VA loan benefits?

 VA Loan Benefits

 The VA pays lender losses in the event of a default on a VA loan.
-This federal backing offers additional confidence to lenders, who are then able to offer a number of huge benefits to qualifying borrowers.
+This federal backing offers additional confidence to mortgage lenders, who are then able to offer a number of huge benefits to eligible borrowers..

 VA loan benefits include: